Involve-Edu/involveedupublic/get-involved.md

 ---
 layout: default
-title: Intern or Volunteer with us.
+title: Intern or Volunteer with us and help students imporve in their future ready and academic skills.
 description: "We are always on the lookout for partners to join us in our Mission of creating an ecosystem of support for our students through peer based learning."
 ---